mrinal1702/Protein-bar-cut-classifier/README.md

 ### Top 5 Bulking-Oriented Protein Bars

-These bars pack both **high calories** and **high protein density**, making them suitable for users looking to gain or maintain bulk while still getting strong protein value:
+These bars pack both **high calories** and **high protein density**, making them suitable for users looking to gain or maintain bulk while still getting strong protein value: (some links weren't found, so I have put the openfoodfacts link there to reverse search from the barcode for those who want to find the bars)

 | Rank | Bar Name | Brand | Link |
 |------|----------|-------|------|